 Over the longer term, the Commission recommends further assessment of whether more significant market reform to the Commission’s target model (described below) is necessary to more fulsomely meet the objectives of this review.

 On 4 March 2015, the Victorian Government, with the agreement of the COAG Energy Council, asked the AEMC to conduct a review of the DWGM.

 Terms of Reference

-The Terms of Reference for the review require the AEMC to consider:
+The Terms of Reference for the review required the AEMC to consider:

-To maximise the efficiency of trade in natural gas and facilitate competition in upstream and downstream markets, producers and shippers should be able to effectively operate across the different gas trading hubs on the east coast without incurring substantial costs.
+- Whether producers and shippers are able to effectively operate across the different gas trading hubs on the east coast without incurring substantial costs.

-Whether the DWGM arrangements continue to facilitate market entry and promote competition in upstream and downstream markets and how this could be improved.
+- Whether the DWGM arrangements continue to facilitate market entry and promote competition in upstream and downstream markets how this could be improved.

-The AEMC is to consider the National Gas Objective and the COAG Energy Council’s Gas Market Development Plan in conducting its review.
+The AEMC was required to consider the National Gas Objective and the COAG Energy Council’s Gas Market Development Plan in conducting its review.